raqeebanjum/SCS-Excel-Extractor/README.md

    - Will see a laama icon in the bottom right of screen(might have to toggel the arrow)

 3. **Start the Application**
-   - Extract the industrial-data-processor.zip to your desired location
+   - Extract the ZIP to your desired location
    - Double-click `start-windows.bat`
       - If you get a warning from windows, click `Run anyway`
    - Wait for the application to initialize